Habita11/Habita11/README.md

 Here are some of the projects I've been working on:

+- **Science Hub**: An educational/courses application built with Flutter.
 - **E-commerce**: A public repository for an e-commerce application built with Dart.
 - **hospital_system**: A public repository for a hospital management system.
 - **MediaPlayer**: A public repository for a media player application.